rpf13/sportsshooting_drf/README.md

 - The User model has a OneToOne relationship to the Profile model and via this relation, we get the profile_id

 **profile_image**
-T- he `profile_image`is also derived from the Profile model, which is related to the user.
-Here we get the actual iamge url of the senders profile.
+- The `profile_image`is also derived from the Profile model, which is related to the user.
+Here we get the actual image url of the senders profile.

 **usermessage**
 - The `usermessage`field is part of the Detail Serializer and it will get the id of a particular message.

+**Views**

-**Views** Regarding the views, here a brief explanation of their intention.
+Regarding the views, here a brief explanation of their intention.

 **UsermessageList**